Skip to main content

 How Does Alcohol Alter Stress and Metabolic Hormones?

 The body perceives alcohol consumption as a physiological stressor.
-This perception activates the HPA axis, leading to the release of from the adrenal glands.
+This perception activates the HPA axis, leading to the release of cortisol from the adrenal glands.
 While this is a normal acute response, regular drinking can lead to a state of chronically elevated cortisol.
 This has profound implications for both hormonal and metabolic health.

 Chronically high cortisol levels can: